How to keep your baby monitor safe from hackers

 How are baby monitors being accessed?

-The main reason is that it is so easy to ‘hack’ these cameras is that some baby monitors don’t ask you to set up a password when you install them.
+The main reason is that it is so easy to 'hack' these cameras is that some baby monitors don't ask you to set up a password when you install them.
 This means that they either have no log-in codes at all or they work on a default password, which is pre-installed by the manufacturer.
-Lists of these pre-installed passwords are widely available on the internet – to unscrupulous as well as scrupulous people.
+These pre-installed passwords are often easy to guess (0000, for example) and lists of them are widely available on the internet.

 The problem comes because these cameras are usually connected to the internet, and access is gained either via an app or a website.
 If they only have a default password, they're accessible to anyone with that password, who can then log in.